zaqifathis/BIMserver-doc/Plugins---New.md

 - BIMserver should come with no plugins at all, everything that cannot be missed, should be in BIMserver anyways
 - Plugins should be on github releases, or any other downloadable URL
+- Every plugin should have someone responsible for maintaining the plugin, testing with different BIMserver versions and making releases
 - Plugin repositories should aggregate links to those plugins, there should be 1 main repository (maintained by BIMserver developers), but uses should be able to setup other repositories
 - Github looks like a good place for a repository
 - WebModule plugins should have no Java code at all, configration should be done with json files, this makes the build process easier for plugin developers.
 All web modules should also be able to run on a remote host of course.